dwatman/string-art-cuda/README.md

 ## Limitations ##

 * Currently the nail positions are fixed in a circle (will be changed later)
-* It's going to be slow (no idea how slow until basic full functionality is done)
-* No useful output until the optimisation stage is working
+* Number of nails and lines must be set manually (optimal line count must be guessed at)

-## Performance Tests ##
+## Performance Tests and Optimisation ##

 NVIDIA GeForce RTX 3080 Ti

-300 nails
+300 nails (circle layout)
 5000 lines
+0.25 string thickness
 512x512 output image

 DrawLine_kernel (GPU) duration (99.8% of the run time)